Pult Presence Docs

 2. Writes the bootstrap token to that user's ~/Library/Application Support/com.pult.agent/.

 If no user is logged in at install time, the postinstall logs a message and exits without staging the token.
 Most MDMs retry the install at the next user login or check-in.
+The system-wide LaunchAgent installed at /Library/LaunchAgents/com.pult.agent.plist then auto-starts the agent when a user signs in.

 Step 3: Build the Wrapper Package